ryanbrowne2020/ymaze/README.md

 (Galeano P, Martino Adami PV, Do Carmo S, Blanco E, Rotondaro C, Capani F, Castaño EM, Cuello AC, Morelli L. Longitudinal analysis of the behavioral phenotype in a novel transgenic rat model of early stages of Alzheimer's disease.
 Front Behav Neurosci.
 2014 Sep 16;8:321. doi: 10.3389/fnbeh.2014.00321. )

-Note is script just prints to the terminal.
+Note: this script just prints to the terminal.
 You could modify it to output to a tsv file for statistical analysis, and so on.